TritonDataCenter/rfd/rfd/0071/README.md

 Below are possible scenarios/failures to consider

-1. `m-encrypt-type` doesn't exist or doesn't have the value `'client'`, in which case the object is assumed not to be encrypted, and the usual processing of the file occurs, without decryption
+1. `m-encrypt-support` doesn't exist or doesn't have the value `'client/VERSION'`, in which case the object is assumed not to be encrypted, and the usual processing of the file occurs, without decryption.
+In the event that the version isn't supported by the client, it should not try to decrypt the file and should return the encrypted form of the file.
 1. `m-encrypt-cipher` is set to an algorithm that isn't supported by Node.js, in which case an error should be returned in the callback
 1. `m-encrypt-key-id` isn't found by the `getKey` function or an error is returned on the callback.
 In this scenario, the error will be forwarded to the callback function.
 1. `getKey` doesn't exist and `m-encrypt-type` is set to `'client'`, this will result in an error being passed to the callback.